10 Useful Tips For Traveling Vietnam In Rainy Season

 Ideally, you should return to your hotel or find a safe place and continue the journey only when the storm has cleared.

 Moreover, before you leave, you should make sure that your vehicle is in good condition.
-In unusual rain, imagine if the vehicle’s signal is broken, it is dangerous for you as well as other people.
+In unusual rain, imagine if the vehicle’s signal is broken, it is dangerous for you and other people.

 6. Use waterproof backpacks